hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Notation
+Use wording or symbolic notation?
+I think wording has much more flexibilty, the symbols are words themselves

+## How do I make myself
+feel in good condition?
+ambitious and energetic?
+what drains my energy?
+self-care
+exercise? routine

 ## Stress and mental fatigue
 * There is no such thing as mental tireness
 * It is stress that causes this